Elite Forces of Malaysia: Special Tactics and Intelligence Narcotics Group

-Special Task Force for Anti-Vice, Gambling, and Gangsterism (STAGG)
+Special Task Force for Anti-Vice, Gambling, and Gangsterism

-The Special Task Force for Anti-Vice, Gambling, and Gangsterism (STAGG) (Pasukan Khas Anti Maksiat, Perjudian dan Gengsterisme) was a special operations police tactical unit under the Royal Malaysia Police's CID D7 Branch, focusing on illegal gambling, vice, and secret societies.
-It was established in December 2014 for the same purpose as STAFOC but catered specifically to the CID's D7 Branch.
-The unit was disbanded in June 2018.
+The Special Task Force for Anti-Vice, Gambling, and Gangsterism (abbr.: STAGG; Pasukan Khas Anti Maksiat, Perjudian dan Gengsterisme), was a specialised tactical element of the RMP.
+Launched in December 2014, the unit supported the Criminal Investigation Department's (CID) D7 Branch.
+Its primary mandate involved the suppression of illegal gambling, vice activities, and the influence of secret societies.